sphinx-gallery/sphinx-gallery/doc/configuration.rst

 controlling sidebar appearance.
 The default is set to ``nested_sections=True`` because it generally works with the popular [``pydata-sphinx-theme``](https://pydata-sphinx-theme.readthedocs.io/en/stable/index.html) theme.
-It can however cause undesirable duplication in the sidebar in other themes so users are advised to choose the most suitable ``nested_sections`` setting for their documentation theme.
+It can however, cause undesirable duplication in the sidebar with other themes so users are advised to choose the most suitable ``nested_sections`` setting for their theme.

 With default ``nested_sections=True``, Sphinx-Gallery will use the ``GALLERY_HEADER.[ext]`` (or ``README.[ext]`` for backward-compatibility) files